 Advantages of Exception Handling in Java

-The following program generates two random integers in each iteration of the for loop and performs a division operation.
-If a division by zero error occurs, the exception is handled in the catch block.
-Thus, an arithmetic exception does not terminate the program and the for loop continues execution after the catch block is executed.
+In each iteration of the for loop, the following program generates two random integers and executes a division operation.
+In the event of a division by zero error, the exception is managed within the catch block.
+Consequently, the program persists in its execution without termination, and the for loop resumes operation after the catch block is executed.

 import java.util.Random;